 A dietitian will help you plan your meals based on your healthcare provider's orders.
 Generally:

 You may have special protein, salt, and fluid needs.

 You may have special potassium restrictions.

 You may need to cut calories.
 The sugar in the dialysate may cause weight gain.

-Hemodialysis?can be done at home or in a dialysis center or hospital.
+Hemodialysis can be done at home or in a dialysis center or hospital.
 An access site is surgically made, usually in your arm.
 This involves joining an artery and a vein together.
-After access has been made, you will be connected to a large hemodialysis machine?that drains the blood.
+After access has been made, you will be connected to a large hemodialysis machine.
+It drains the blood.
 The blood is bathed in a dialysate solution that removes waste substances and fluid.
 Then the clean blood is returned to your bloodstream.

-By following the proper diet and taking medicines, as prescribed by your healthcare provider, you may be able to prevent complications.
+By following your diet and taking medicines as prescribed by your healthcare provider, you may be able to prevent complications.
 A dietitian will work with you to plan your meals, according to your healthcare provider's orders.
 Generally: